vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

+were looking for that we may have had to address in free agency but were able to do it beforehand just because of the situation

+> Q: how quickly does the deal come together
+>
-were looking for that we may have had to address in free agency but were able to do it beforehand just because of the situation how quickly uh it was probably a well it it's a longer process in the car in the in the um the talks and everything this one was a little bit different in uh the
+> A: uh it was probably a well it it's a longer process in the car in the in the um the talks and everything this one was a little bit different in uh the